aelobdog/olich/README.md

 # Olich

-Olich is a command line text editor written in C and heavily inspired by the kilo text editor.
+Olich is a command line